Multi-Source Transfer Learning for Deep Model-Based Reinforcement Learning: Related Work

-In MBRL, we can fully transfer the dynamics model to the target domain if the dynamics are similar to the source domain \citep{Eysenbach2020-to,rafailov2021visual}. \citet{Landolfi2019-mo} perform a multi-task experiment, where the dynamics model of a MBRL agent is transferred to several novel tasks sequentially, and show that this results in significant gains of sample efficiency.
-Combinations of transfer learning and multi-task learning can also result in improvements of sample efficiency and robustness of current deep RL algorithms \citep{Teh2017-gj}.
+\textbf{Model-based transfer learning.} In model-based reinforcement learning one also needs to transfer a dynamics model, which can be fully transferred between different domains if the environments are sufficiently similar \citep{Eysenbach2020-to,rafailov2021visual}. \citet{Landolfi2019-mo} perform a multi-task experiment, where the dynamics model of a model-based agent is transferred to several novel tasks sequentially, and show that this results in significant gains of sample efficiency.
 PlaNet \citep{Hafner2018-pq} was used in a multi-task experiment, where the same agent was trained on tasks of six different domains simultaneously using a single world model \citep{Ha2018-jd}.
-Similarly, In Plan2Explore \citep{Sekar2020-fl} the authors show that a single global world model can be trained task-agnostically, after which a Dreamer \citep{Hafner2019-ab} agent can use the model to zero-shot or few-shot learn a new task.
-In this research, we investigate multi-source transfer learning for deep MBRL architectures, where we consider the transfer of all components individually with different types of transfer learning using Dreamer as the main algorithm.
+A popular area of research for transfer learning in model-based reinforcement learning is task-agnostically pre-training the dynamics model followed and introducing a reward function for a downstream task afterward \citep{unsup, yuan2022euclid}.
+In particular, in Plan2Explore \citep{Sekar2020-fl} world model is task-agnostically pre-trained, and a Dreamer \citep{Hafner2019-ab} agent uses the model to zero-shot or few-shot learn a new task within the same domain.
+Note that Dreamer is not to be confused with DreamerV2 \citep{Hafner2020-ry}, which is essentially the same algorithm adapted for discrete domains.
+Unlike previous works, we investigate multi-source transfer learning with a focus on such world model-based algorithms, by introducing techniques that enhance sample efficiency without selecting a single source task, are applicable across domains, are pre-trained with reward functions, and allow the transfer of each individual component.